-You must be able to provide:
+Prior to negotiating any contract, you must be able to provide:

-- Business Tax ID will be requested after an award is approved by the Board of Contract and Supply. - Certificates of Insurance will be required from all partners if funded.
+- Business Tax ID will be requested after an award is approved by the Board of Contract and Supply. - Proof of Insurance. - Certificate of Good Standing with the Rhode Island Secretary of State.

-BOARD OF CONTRACT AND SUPPLY CITY OF PROVIDENCE, RHODE ISLAND CITY OF PROVIDENCE STANDARD TERMS & CONDITIONS
+CITY OF PROVIDENCE STANDARD TERMS & CONDITIONS